sirikon/ebro/docs/README.md

 something else
 ```

+It's important to note that the contents of an `Ebro.yaml` file are considered a **module**.
+When we import another `Ebro.yaml` file, we're creating a new module that hangs from the **root module** and has an explicitly-given name.
+In this case, `something`.

-Targeting a module by its name is equivalent to calling the module's `default` task. `something` translates to `something:default`.
+Targeting a module by its name is equivalent to targeting the module's `default` task.
+As `something` is a module, it translates to `something:default`.

 ## Task inheritance